Introduction and Scope

 - Government Bodies

-Employees are trained to identify and report any suspicious activities that may indicate money laundering or terrorism financing.
+Our personnel are trained to identify and escalate any suspicious activities that may indicate money laundering or terrorism financing.
+Where a suspicious matter is identified, it is reported to our AML/CTF Compliance Officer and, where required, to AUSTRAC in accordance with the AML/CTF Act.

 Key AML/CTF Principles

-- Comply with AML/CTF legislation in the countries we operate in.
+- Comply with AML/CTF legislation in the jurisdictions where we operate.

-- Maintain and comply with an AML/CTF program.
+- Maintain and comply with an AML/CTF program, including ongoing staff training and independent review.

-Ludo Company Directors and Senior Management oversee the AML/CTF policy.
-All employees must comply with this policy and undergo role-specific training.
+Sendrato's Directors and Senior Management oversee this AML/CTF policy.
+An AML/CTF Compliance Officer is appointed to manage the day-to-day program, including risk assessment, transaction monitoring, reporting, and training.
+All personnel must comply with this policy and complete role-specific training.

 Monitoring and Reporting